 been working as a sex worker/prostitute activist and artist in the

-Bay Area for more than thirty years.
+Bay Area for almost 50 years.
 Since the late seventies, she

 has written and performed political satire as "Scarlot Harlot,"

 and produced work in a variety of genres on women's issues including

 work based on her experience in San Francisco massage parlors.
 Leigh

 is one of the "mothers" of the sex workers' rights movement

 in the US and internationally- in fact, she

 coined the term "sex work" in the late seventies.
 Last Gasp released

 Leigh's book, Unrepentant Whore: The Collected Work of Scarlot Harlot